Truist Park: Planning

 In summer 2013, the Braves and the Cobb County Commission Chairman Tim Lee made a short list of possible locations in Cobb County.
-The location chosen for the park is next to the highway interchange between Interstate 75 and Interstate 285.
-The Braves claim the location is "near the geographic center of the Braves' fan base."
-Braves officials announced that the park's capacity would be 41,149, which is approximately 8,000 fewer than Turner Field.
+The location chosen for the park was next to the highway interchange between Interstate 75 and Interstate 285.
+The Braves claim the location is "near the geographic center of the Braves' fan base." which is approximately 8,000 fewer than Turner Field.

 In January 2017, the Braves announced that the new park would have more than 11,000 parking spaces owned or leased by the organization for game day.
 This is 2,500 more spaces than were available at Turner Field.
-The Braves further unveiled plans to launch a private shuttle service that will serve managed parking lots and key points of interest in metro Atlanta.
-The Braves also announced that Waze, the world's largest community-based traffic and navigation app, will collaborate with the Braves and Cobb to share data and real-time updates with fans and commuters.
-Truist Park features a designated ride sharing service drop-off/pick-up zone on Windy Ridge Parkway, adjacent to the ballpark.
+The Braves announced a private shuttle service that serves managed parking lots and key points of interest in metro Atlanta.
 In order to reduce traffic congestion, the Braves announced that games played Monday through Thursday would start at 7:30 pm.
 Games at Turner Field started at 7 pm on those days.
 There are approximately 30,000 parking spaces within 2 mi of the stadium.

 The baseball stadium occupies 15 acres of a 60 acre lot, with the remainder of the space devoted to parking, green space, and mixed-use development.
-Although the new stadium will be over 10 mi from the nearest train station, the Braves use a "circulator" bus system to shuttle fans to and from the stadium.
+Although Truist park is over 10 mi from the nearest train station, the Braves use a "circulator" bus system to shuttle fans to and from the stadium.